srabbers/ELK-SERVER-DEPLOYMENT/README.md

 - _Admin's Local IP address via SSH_

 Machines within the network can only be accessed by ____.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _The JumpBox-Provisioner is the only machine that has access to the machines within the network, which is why it is referred to as the 'gateway' in the table above.
+It's IP address is 10.0.0.4_

 A summary of the access policies in place can be found in the table below.